DavidDerhy/api-docs/source/index.md

 | ff  | ff| ff      | ff
 |__/  |__/|__/      |__/
 ```
 Welcome to the Fidor Banking API!
 Our API allows you to easily access your Fidor bank account, get information about your transaction history and submit various types of payments.
+In addition you may provide services your for Fidor customers and access their accounts if certain conditions are met.

 For general introduction to our developer program please visit our [developer community](https://developer.fidor.de/)